Extraneous and missing solutions: Missing solutions: division

 This is valid because the only value of $x$ that makes $x-2$ equal to zero is $x=2,$ which is not a solution to the original equation.

 In some cases we are not interested in certain solutions; for example, we may only want solutions where $x$ is positive.
-In this case it is okay to divide by an expression that is only zero when $x$ is zero or negative, because this can only remove solutions we do not care about.
+In this case it is acceptable to divide by an expression that is only zero when $x$ is zero or negative, because this can only remove solutions we do not care about.

 Other operations

 Multiplication and division are not the only operations that can modify the solution set.
 For example, take the problem: